OpenQuantumComputing/min-cutrank/README.md

+# min-cutrank
+This repo contains a scalable and efficient metaheuristic algorithm for finding a bipartition of a graph with minimal cut ran.
+For more details, see the [paper](./Effective%20Partitioning%20for%20Distributed%20Measurement-Based%20Quantum%20Computing.pdf).

-# Graph partitioning algorithm for minizing cut-rank by matrix investigations
+## Graph partitioning algorithm for minizing cut-rank by matrix investigations

 - The core object for calculating cut-ranks is GraphPartition from graph_partition.py.
 The constructor takes two arguments:
   - The adjacency matrix, as a list of lists of int, like [[0, 1, 0, 0], [1, 0, 1, 0], [0, 1, 0, 1], [0, 0, 1, 0]]